Firewall Manager v2 access-list theory and best practices

 100, inside, or FW-INSIDE ACL

 This access-list gives your Rackspace servers unfiltered outbound communication, but only if the traffic is initiated by your Rackspace server.
-This access is useful when servers need to communicate outbound for software updates.
+This access is useful when servers need outbound communication for software updates.

 We recommend that you lock down the outbound filtering when possible.
-If you would like to do that, send a request to Rackspace Support and mention this part of the article.
+If you want to do that, send a request to Rackspace Support and mention this part of the article.

 200 and up ACLs